-Below is a running list of the latest openings to know each month, updated bi-weekly with new additions as more restaurants and bars open for business around town.
+It seems like new restaurants are opening every week now in Atlanta and in cities throughout the metropolitan area.
+It’s often hard to keep track.
+Below is a running list of the latest openings to know by month, updated with new additions as more restaurants and bars debut around Atlanta.

 Did Eater miss a recent restaurant opening in your neighborhood this week?
 Send the details to firstname.lastname@example.org.